COST GUIDES

 A cavity wall insulation survey can cost up to £300.

-However, most installers will offer a free inspection if you choose their company for installation.
+Most installers will offer a free inspection if you choose their company for the work.

 2. Additional repairs

-If your surveyor flags that your cavity walls aren’t in the best shape, you might need to budget for repair work before you can go ahead with the cavity wall insulation.
+If your surveyor flags that your walls are not in the best shape, budget for repair work before the insulation goes in.

-Any exterior cracks will need to be repaired to make sure your new insulation isn’t vulnerable to dampness.
+Any exterior cracks need to be repaired to protect your new insulation from damp.
 Brick wall repair costs typically range from £240 - £300 per day.

-Plus, any wall ties that have loosened over time will need to be replaced.
-This typically costs around £30 - £50 per m², but is non-negotiable as the wall ties are responsible for securing the two wall leaves at an even width.
+Any wall ties that have loosened over time will also need to be replaced.
+This typically costs around £30 - £50 per m² and is non-negotiable: wall ties are responsible for holding the two wall leaves at an even width.

 3. Loft insulation